 Life is not about possessions

 I learned a lot during that time.
 Life is not about possessions or having the biggest house, fancy car, or a lot of money.
 I learned to be satisfied where God had me.
 I kept telling myself there is a reason God is allowing this in my life.
-I saw how problems in life had beat me down.
+I saw how problems in life had beaten me down.

 Even though I had cancer I feel like God used that time to put me back together and help me find myself again.
-When I was diagnosed with Cancer, I was coming out of a very abusive relationship.
+When I was diagnosed with cancer, I was coming out of a very abusive relationship.
 We do not understand why this is happening and why me Lord.
 But I have learned God is in control, not me.
 God always comes through for me.
 He has never let me down.
 I learned to trust in God more than I ever have in my life.Preachers often say God is always on time.
-I understand that even more today.
-Click To Tweet
+I understand that even more today. #cancer #cancersurvivor Click To Tweet

 Nihlia works as a customer service Rep at Global Partnership for Telehealth (GPT) is a nonprofit organization with a worldwide footprint that is based in Waycross, Georgia.
 GPT offers telehealth technology solutions and web-based platforms that bring much-needed healthcare resources to urban and rural communities with a focus on underserved areas.
 We work with school systems, hospitals, clinics, and health systems to connect people with health services.